 Consistent, timely marketing throughout the season leads to better results.
 Brands on Pinterest see 5x more conversions when people are exposed to their ads earlier in the season, compared to brands who wait to advertise until later on.3

 Michaels saw this work for them last year with their multi-objective festive season marketing.
 They simultaneously ran different campaign objectives geared towards reaching shoppers at every step of the marketing funnel throughout the season.
 Michaels only saw a 6% overlap in audiences for each objective, showing that Pinterest was effective at reaching shoppers in every phase.5

 Think about this opportunity spread over so many festive marketing moments throughout the season—there’s always someone in each phase getting ready to plan, shop or buy.

 Make every moment count

-As holiday shoppers prepare for a celebration-packed season, they're actively searching for all sorts of holiday ideas.
+As festive shoppers prepare for a celebration-packed season, they're actively searching for all sorts of ideas for the festive season.
 And Pinterest is where they come to find them.
-Take advantage of this moment in time and influence their big and small holiday celebrations while they’re still in planning mode—not documenting them after the fact.
+Take advantage of this moment in time and influence their big and small festive celebrations while they’re still in planning mode—not documenting them after the fact.